vipulwarthe/project-jenkin/README.md

 sudo git clone <github_repository_url> /var/www/html
 ```

+give the permission to the jenkins user:

+sudo visudo     (add below line in editor)

+jenkins ALL=(ALL) NOPASSWD: /usr/bin/apt

 Click on Save to save the job configuration and Trigger the Jenkins Job.

 Access the Deployed Website (e.g., http://<aws_public_ip_address:8080>)